sumanbikram/CloudNativeApps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 1. How would you recommend Contoso implement their data warehouse?

-    They could use Azure SQL Data Warehouse.
+    They could use Azure Synapse Analytics.

 2. How would Contoso schedule nightly data transfers from their OLTP database to their data warehouse?

-    They would need to provision an instance of Azure Data Factory, and then utilize the Azure Data Factory Copy Wizard to setup a recurring copy from their SQL Database instance to existing tables in their SQL Data Warehouse.
+    They would need to provision an instance of Azure Data Factory, and then utilize the Azure Data Factory Copy Wizard to setup a recurring copy from their SQL Database instance to existing tables in Azure Synapse Analytics.
 They could enable PolyBase in the Copy Wizard to speed up the copying process.

 ## Checklist of preferred objection handling